 So what do we do about it?

 The government is consulting on its changes to the policy right now – and people are coming together to demand a robust system that holds big climate polluters like Woodside to account.
-You can sign up to join the campaign to stop Woodside and its dirty Burrup Hub gas project, and help ensure Australia gets a real climate policy that makes big polluters pay their fair share.
+You can take 3 minutes to send an email to your MP now and ask for a stronger Safeguard Mechanism policy.